Four Key Challenges in Digital Accessibility

 In simple terms, an overlay is a snippet of code that adds functionality to a website.
 Overlays are typically offered by third parties and range from chatbots and A/B testing solutions to website analytics and tracking tools.
 A popular example is Google Analytics, which is found on nearly two-thirds of websites today.

-In the world of accessibility, the term “overlay” is used to describe toolbars and/or automation that help detect and resolve accessibility issues — such as small text or poor color contrast — as the page loads for the user.
+In the world of accessibility, the term “overlay” is used to describe toolbars and/or automation that help detect and resolve accessibility issues — such as poor color contrast, which impacts people with color vision deficiencies (color blindness) and other visual impairments — as the page loads for the user.

 The problem with overlays is that they can’t detect or resolve every issue, no matter what vendors say.